Fix: Adobe Configuration Error 16 ‘uninstall and reinstall’

 System: Read/Write Admin: Read-only Everyone: Read-only

-- Click the Gear icon in the lower-left corner and then select ‘Apply to enclosed items.’
+- Click the Gear icon in the lower-left and select ‘Apply to enclosed items’.

-- Right-click the Creative Cloud application and select Properties to open up the properties window.
+- Right-click the Creative Cloud application and choose Properties.

-- There, tick the ‘Run this program as an administrator’ checkbox and then click Apply.
+- Check the box for ‘Run this program as an administrator’ and click Apply.